archway-network/archway-docs/docs/overview/about.md

 #### Governance Rewards

 A recent trend has dApps issuing governance tokens to incentivize and bootstrap early communities.
-This has proved to be very successful in a number of cases,  despite the dApp not having any clear mechanism for value capture for fees or revenues.
-Some of these tokens merely grant voting rights, but have nevertheless been the subject of intense growth due to speculation of future utility of the dApp or potential rights of governance token holders to cash flows.
+This token distribution has proved to be very successful in a number of cases,  despite the dApp not having any clear mechanism for value capture for fees or revenues.
+Some of these tokens merely grant voting rights, but have still been the subject of intense growth due to speculation of future utility of the dApp or potential rights to cash flows by governance token holders.

 In the Archway model, dApp developers can redistribute their share of network rewards directly to their governance token holders, subject to local securities laws.
 The Archway model turns standard governance tokens into productive, yield-generating assets.

-While individual dApps on other networks, such as SushiSwap have implemented similar functionality, the Archway protocol makes it possible to implement and manage governance rewards at the protocol level itself.
-A developer can opt in and automatically redirect funds earned by the dApp, including gas rebates, inflation rewards, and even smart contract fees, straight to governance token holders.
+While individual dApps on other networks, such as SushiSwap, have implemented similar functionality, the Archway protocol makes it possible to implement and manage governance rewards at the protocol level itself.
+A developer can opt-in and automatically redirect to governance token holders the funds earned by the dApp, including gas rebates, inflation rewards, and even smart contract fees.

 #### Support the Core Development Team

 Rewards offered by Archway could help developers bootstrap new projects without having to dedicate excessive time and focus to fundraising.
 The process of raising early capital can be difficult for developers of individual dApps.

 Development teams often resort to private insider sales that skew early token distribution or are forced to rely on foundation grant programs.
-Rather than prioritizing the best technology and ecosystem for their dApp, they often choose based on available grants and get locked into a single platform.
+Rather than prioritizing the best technology and ecosystem for their dApp, developers often choose a tech stack that is based on available grants and are then locked into a single platform.

 Even after a dApp is launched, developers continuing to support the dApp codebase may find it difficult to cover ongoing development costs as the blockchain industry is still nascent and winning business models have yet to materialize.